 Katz, Raye T. “Exploring the Link between Womanhood and the Rabbinate: Lilith Interviews the First Woman Ordained in the Conservative Movement.”
 Lilith.
 14 (1985-86): 20-21.

 Wenger, Beth.
 “The Politics of Women’s Ordination: Jewish Law, Institutional Power and Debate over Women in the Rabbinate.”
 In Tradition Renewed: A History of the Jewish Theological Seminary, vol 2. ed.
 Jack Wertheimer.
-New York: 1997.
+New York: Jewish Theological Seminary of America, 1997.